ZachDaChampion/Search-Visualizer/README.md

 # Search-Visualizer

 # TODO
+- Add colored borders to cells
 - Redo selection effect to use colored border
 - Make visualization use colored borders instead of recoloring entire cell
-- Remove BFS and DFS tabs
 - Add A* info and cell IDs to grid
 - Add search update loop
 - Implement Dijkstra